 You can easily increase your NEAT amount by adopting a few habits and letting go of the others.
 Below are a few creative ways in which you can increase your NEAT numbers and decrease your weight:

 I recommend that all my clients have a fitness tracker.
 It’s a great motivating tool to show you not only your steps but many of them track your sleep, have alarms that tell you to move, etc. These can be as inexpensive as using an APP on your phone for free to a nice watch like the Apple i Watch.
 But somewhere in between my favorite ones are the Fitbit Alta HR , Fitbit Flex HR, or Fitbit Charge 3.
 The sleep tracking is also critical as not getting enough rest will negate your weight loss efforts.

 Fitness trackers motivate you to get a minimum number of steps each day and will encourage you to move more all day long.

 2. At Work:

 We spend most of our time at work and many of us sit all day at a desk job.
 There are so many ways to increase calorie burn at work.
 Try standing and pacing during every conference call, set an alarm on your phone to move every 30 minutes – take a stroll around the office, take the stairs, park in the furthest spot and last but not least try some simple desk exercises once or twice a day to get the muscles moving.
-Check out this offer from A Stronger Workplace called 3 @ 3.
-They will send you 3 exercises every day at 3:00 that you can do right at your desk.
-For just $3 a month this service is an incredible value as you will learn new ways to use your muscles every day!
-Learn more or sign up.

 Also, consider a sit-to-stand workstation.
 These are getting more popular and your office may even pay for you to have one.
 Standing burns more calories and also prevents hip and back issues caused from too much sitting.